zrlio/parquet-generator/README.md

 **Acknowledgement:** The data generation logic is derived from https://github.com/databricks/spark-sql-perf

 #### How to get and build the `dsdgen-kit` tool
-As described [here](https://github.com/databricks/spark-sql-perf#setup-a-benchmark), the login uses a slightly modified version of the original TPC-DS toolset.
+As described [here](https://github.com/databricks/spark-sql-perf#setup-a-benchmark), the logic uses a slightly modified version of the original TPC-DS kit.
 It can be downloaded and build from
  [https://github.com/databricks/tpcds-kit](https://github.com/databricks/tpcds-kit) as

 ```bash